A declarative Language for Rapid Business Development

-Basic data structures are \emph{array, list, set, dict, heap. } nJexl is loosely typed, such that types are inferred automatically.
-Elementary data types are \emph{chrono : date, time, instant ; byte, short, int, long, float, double, INT, DEC, range }.
-There are utility functions by default which takes care of type conversions, comparisons, and comprehensions on collections.
+Basic data structures are \emph{array, list, set, dict, heap.} ZoomBA is a dynamically typed language.
+Elementary data types are \emph{chrono : time; integer : int, INT; float : double, DEC ; number : num ; range }.
+There are utility functions by default which takes care of type conversions and type check, comparisons, and comprehensions on collections.
 Most of the assignment operations automatically uses appropriate container type for a variable.
-Global variables are defined using \emph{var}.
+Runtime type checks and programmatic type checks are part of the specification.
+Global variables are defined using prefix of \emph{\$} : $\$global$.

 There are higher order functions available, and every function is capable of taking a function as input.
 Nesting of functions is permitted.
-Partial functions exist, and strings can be evaluated as nJexl scripts.
+Partial functions exist, and strings can be evaluated as ZoomBA scripts.

-Interaction with underlying system and network is possible via i/o operations like \emph{read,write,print,send} and creating a process and a thread is possible via \emph{system,thread} functions.
+Interaction with underlying system and network is possible via i/o operations like: \emph{read,write,println,send} and creating a process and a thread is possible via \emph{system,thread} functions.

 \end{subsection}

 \begin{subsection}{Introducing Control Flow : FizzBuzz} To showcase control flow, FizzBuzz is a good example.
 The problem statement is : \emph{Given a number is divisible by 3 print Fizz, if divisible by 5 print Buzz, and if neither print the number.} The solution is as follows: